Does Data Augmentation Improve Generalization in NLP?: Abstract

 \section{Abstract}

-Neural models often exploit superficial (``weak'') features to achieve good performance, rather than deriving the more general (``strong'') features that we'd prefer a model to use.
+Neural models often exploit superficial features to achieve good performance, rather than deriving more general features.
 Overcoming this tendency is a central challenge in areas such as representation learning and ML fairness.
-Recent work has proposed using data augmentation--that is, generating training examples on which these weak features fail--as a means of encouraging models to prefer the stronger features.
-We design a series of toy learning problems to investigate the conditions under which such data augmentation is helpful.
-We show that augmenting with training examples on which the weak feature fails (``counterexamples'') \textit{does} succeed in preventing the model from relying on the weak feature, but often \textit{does not} succeed in encouraging the model to use the stronger feature in general.
-We also find in many cases that the number of counterexamples needed to reach a given error rate is independent of the amount of training data, and that this type of data augmentation becomes less effective as the target strong feature becomes harder to learn.
+Recent work has proposed using data augmentation, i.e., generating training examples where the superficial features fail, as a means of encouraging models to prefer the stronger features.
+We design a series of toy learning problems to test the hypothesis that data augmentation leads models to unlearn weaker heuristics, but not to learn stronger features in their place.
+We find partial support for this hypothesis: Data augmentation often hurts before it helps, and it is less effective when the preferred strong feature is much more difficult to extract than the competing weak feature.